 There are two main steps to manually load data from DynamoDB into PostgreSQL:

-• Exporting data from DynamoDB to Amazon S3 using the Data Pipeline service provided by Amazon Web Services (AWS).
+- Exporting data from DynamoDB to Amazon S3 using AWS Glue.

-• Importing data from S3 to PostgreSQL using a tool like AWS Database Migration Service (DMS) or custom Python scripts.
+- Importing data from S3 into PostgreSQL using a tool like AWS Database Migration Service (DMS) or custom Python scripts.

 Prerequisites:

-• IAM roles with appropriate permissions for Data Pipeline, S3, and DynamoDB
+- IAM roles with appropriate permissions for Glue, S3, and DynamoDB

-Step 1: Export DynamoDB Data to Amazon S3 Using Data Pipeline
+Step 1: Export DynamoDB Data to Amazon S3 Using AWS Glue

-• Sign in to the AWS Management console.
+- Sign in to the AWS Management Console and open AWS Glue.

-• In the Source DynamoDB Table, select the DynamoDB table you want to export.
+- In the Data source, select DynamoDB and choose the table you want to export.

 Step 2: Replicate Data From S3 to PostgreSQL